Oldham Council: Governance

 Oldham Council provides metropolitan borough services.
 Some strategic functions in the area are provided by the Greater Manchester Combined Authority; the leader of Oldham Council sits on the combined authority as Oldham's representative.
 There are two civil parishes in the borough at Saddleworth and Shaw and Crompton, which form an additional tier of local government for their areas; the rest of the borough is unparished.

-Political control
+Political control and leadership

-The council has been under no overall control since the 2024 election, being led by a Labour minority administration.
+The council was under no overall control since the 2024 election, being led by a Labour minority administration.
+After Labour losses at the 2026 election the leader, Arooj Shah, stood down.
+The council was subsequently unable to appoint a mayor or a leader at its annual meeting in May 2026.
+With no mayor (who chairs council meetings), the council was unable to conduct any business.
+A meeting in June finally resulted in the appointment of a mayor, but as of September 2026 an administration has still not formed.
+Interim leadership arrangements were put in place in September 2026 where the different groups on the council took responsibility for leading on particular areas of policy rather than the council having a single appointed leader.
+These arrangements were said to be interim whilst work continued towards a political resolution which would allow for the appointment of a new leader of the council and cabinet.

 Political control of the council since the 1974 reforms took effect has been as follows: